Prajavalgoswami/Resume_Builder/README.md

-# ResumeBuilder — MERN Project Submission
+# ResumeBuilder — MERN Project

 This repository contains the frontend (React + Vite) and backend (Node + Express + MongoDB) parts of the ResumeBuilder project and is prepared for submission.